dgoodwin208/nmfroi/README.md

 # NMF-based segmentation for Voltage Imaging Dataset

-As seen in Piatkevich et al 2017 (publication link and sample data coming soon).
+As seen in Piatkevich et al 2017 (publication link coming soon).
 This a computational tool for an experiment using a fluorescent voltage sensor.
 The input is a time-series image stack with negligible motion artifacts.

 ![Image](suppfig19.png)